In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 - Whether DL is necessary for the person to seek compensation through the Courts or is assisting the police with a criminal investigation or prosecution. ‘

-There is an overemphasis on country of origin factors in the list of examples to guide Home Office caseworkers.
-And in practice, Home Office caseworkers are not just taking the element of protective measures in the country of origin as one factor that can be considered in a victim’s case.
-They are interpreting the guidance to refuse applications predominantly on the basis that the victim will not face re-trafficking in their country of origin and can get adequate medical treatment in their country of origin.
-For first time applicants for DL, other factors or needs are often dismissed.
+There is, arguably, an overemphasis on country of origin factors in this list of examples.
+And in practice, Home Office caseworkers often assert that protection is available in the person’s home country, and use the guidance as a reason to refuse applications, predominantly on the basis that the victim will not face re-trafficking in their country of origin and will be able to access adequate medical treatment there.
+Other relevant factors or needs are often dismissed or simply ignored.

 This approach is incompatible with the Convention.
 The Court of Appeal in PK (Ghana) emphasized at para 50 that: